Ankle Sprains

 To help you do all of this, your treatment plan may include:

-• Using an ankle brace or splint to temporarily offload the ankle
+• Using ankle strapping, an ankle brace or a splint to temporarily offload the ankle and prevent further injury, supporting the healing process

 • Using the Exo-Brace as a customised brace to help prevent and treat ankle sprains.
 The Exo-Brace is proven to prevent ankle sprains in up to 90% of cases by kicking in the moment you’re about to roll your ankle and preventing this damaging movement.
 It is made uniquely for your feet and ankles, and is well suited for those with repeated ankle sprains, helping prevent both chronic ankle instability and the need to have surgery as a result of recurrent sprains.